-Banning the use of fluoropolymers articles and the use of low molecular weight PFAS intermediates at the fluoroplastic manufacturing locations would step the science of sealing backward to the 1950s timeframe.
-The ESA asks that PFAS fluoropolymer (Fluoroplastic & Fluoroelastomer) materials are exempted from the proposed regulation.
-A more detailed position paper, including case histories, regarding PFAS can be found on the ESA website (www.europeansealing.com).
+Banning the use of fluoropolymers components and the use of low molecular weight PFAS intermediates at the fluoroplastic manufacturing locations would step the science of sealing backward to the 1950s timeframe.

+The ESA has commissioned a specific socio-economic analysis for the sealing industry which will be forwarded to ECHA to provide evidence that PFAS fluoropolymer (Fluoroplastic & Fluoroelastomer) materials should be exempted from the proposed regulation.
+A more detailed position paper, including case histories, regarding PFAS can be found on the ESA website.